mitalipatil-byte/agile-planning-lab/README.md

 # agile-planning-lab
-This lab contains the lab for agile planning course.
+This lab contains the lab for agile planning